SubodhShil/Phitron/Software Engineering Track/DBMS/Week 01/Module 01/README.md

 **Foreign Key**: A key is said to be a foreign key if it is primary key of a table and act as a field of other tables.
 Foreign key establish relationship between multiple tables.

+Types of relation:
+1. One to one
+2. One to many
+3. Many to one
+4. Many to many